 Spend time at an out-of-state ski resort.
 Make the most of the ski season by venturing to a destination resort.

 Travel somewhere warm with a beach.
 If you're done with the cold, treat yourself to a quick getaway somewhere you can put your toes in the sand.
+We asked a professional traveler to name her top U.S. beaches.

 Visit a hot spring.
 What better way to thaw from the cold that with a dip into a natural hot spring?